Sylphyo user guide

 Allow the Sylphyo to send MIDI CC messages (defined in the section) corresponding to the elevation angle of the Sylphyo (altitude of the bell) when not in inertial mode.

-Allow the Sylphyo to send MIDI CC messages (defined in the section) corresponding to the roll angle of the Sylphyo (around its axis).
+Allow the Sylphyo to send MIDI CC messages (defined in the section) corresponding to the roll angle of the Sylphyo (around its axis, when it is almost horizontal).